celineli99/celineli99.github.io/_pages/index.markdown

 title: Welcome to my site!
 permalink: /
 ---
+Welcome to my personal website.
+Here I share thoughts, articles and travel posts on an irregular basis.

-This is my **brandnew** personal website.
-I have created it using Github Pages and Jekyll, using the theme [hydejack](https://hydejack.com/).
+I created this website using Github Pages and Jekyll, using the theme [hydejack](https://hydejack.com/).

 Happy Browsing!